DHmeduni/VNTRPipeline/README.md

 -v            MUC1 or ACAN, (motif seqs and additional parameters are alredy set)

-#For other VNTRs/motifs, instead of -v following additional options have to be set
+#For other VNTRs/motifs, instead of -v, following additional options have to be set
 when executing VNTR_pipeline (MUC1 as an example):

 VNTR_BOUNDARY_SEQUENCE_LEFT=AAGGAGACTTCGGCTACCCAGAGAAGTTCAGTGCCCAGCTCTACTGAGAAGAATGCTGTG \